Purchasing Property in Spain: Frequent Mistakes To Avoid

-Obviously, our answer is absolutely NO. That is not the appropriate way to deal with a property conveyance.
+Obviously, our answer is absolute NO. That is not the appropriate way to deal with a property conveyance.
 As specialized property lawyers, we frequently come across these kinds of consultations, so the reason for writing this new post is twofold:

 First, to warn potential buyers from committing serious mistakes that could seriously transform your dream of living in Spain into a real nightmare.

-Second, we strongly advise all our readers to always seek for independent legal advice from a specialized Lawyer (and never to use the one recommended by the agent).
+Second, we strongly advise all our readers to always seek independent legal advice from a specialized Lawyer (and never to use the one recommended by the agent).
 To that end, we would like- if we may- to kindly introduce our Law Firm as fully independent conveyancing experts with more than 20 years of experience, in dealing with all kinds of complex Purchase processes of a property in Spain.